Health Care Assistant

 Curriculum

-• Provide person-centred care and assistance that recognizes and respects the uniqueness of each individual client.
+• Provide personal care and assistance that respects each person's dignity and individual preferences

 Certification Certificate - Graduates are eligible to register with the BC Care Aide & Community Health Worker Registry